MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/using-the-copy-drivergroup-command.md

 ---
 title: copy-DriverGroup
-description: Reference topic for copy-DriverGroup, which duplicates an existing driver group on the server including the filters, driver packages, and enabled/disabled status. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article
+description: Reference article for copy-DriverGroup, which duplicates an existing driver group on the server including the filters, driver packages, and enabled/disabled status. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article